 Almost every company that uses Salesforce employs Salesforce Administrators.
 These individuals help companies configure the Salesforce software and then generate reports and dashboards that the company uses to track sales and other parts of the business.
 Salesforce Administrators can apply the Salesforce platform to any business, non-profit, or organization to improve functionality and efficiency.
 At their core, they maintain and make the platform more user-friendly.

-To help you transition to a Salesforce Administrator career, we put together a list of the top Salesforce Administrator skills you need to get hired in 2022:
+To help you transition to a Salesforce Administrator career, we put together a list of the top Salesforce Administrator skills you need in 2022:

 Salesforce Administrator skills

 - User Management – Managing the various types of users that interact with a company’s Salesforce setup is one of the key tasks of an administrator.
 Administrators assign user profiles, set up accounts, give new users their roles in Salesforce, and set up rules that govern user access.
 To design a great user experience, administrators need to know how their organization divides teams, how teams use Salesforce to do their jobs, which integrations teams need to complete their tasks, and what access each team needs to the platform.

 - Data Management – Data is essential to Salesforce, and you need to ensure accurate data is captured and stored.
 An administrator does this by putting together best practices such as validation rules, rules to prevent data duplication and ensure that data provides insights to help executives make business decisions.